Serg-Norseman/Arbor/cpp/compiler_bugs.md

 };
 ```

-MSVC and ICC both fail to compile this because `foo_t` is incomplete when a compiler checks an assertion.
+MSVC and ICC both fail to compile this because `foo_t` is incomplete when a compiler checks the assertion.
 GCC fails too.

 See ["constexpr not working if the function is declared inside class scope"](http://stackoverflow.com/questions/16493652/constexpr-not-working-if-the-function-is-declared-inside-class-scope) topic for more information.